usnistgov/dioptra/docs/source/explanation/components/experiments-jobs-explanation.rst

 See Also
 ---------

+* :ref:`how-to-create-experiments` - Step-by-step guide on creating an experiment
 * :ref:`Entrypoints Explanation <explanation-entrypoints>` - Explanation of entrypoints
 * :ref:`how-to-running-jobs` - Step-by-step guide on running a job
-* :ref:`Plugins: reference <reference-plugins>` - Detailed syntax for decorators and type annotations